7 Foods You Should Eat to Promote Hair Health

-Salmon is a fish that is rich in omega 3 fatty acids, a nutrient that helps to strengthen the hair follicles and stimulates hair growth.
+Salmon is a fish that is rich in omega-3 fatty acids, a nutrient that helps to strengthen the hair follicles and promote hair health.

-Various scientific studies have demonstrated that if you consume these types of acids regularly for half a year, it will help telogen effluvium, which is the resting phase of hair follicles following catagen.
+Various scientific studies have demonstrated that if you consume these types of acids regularly for half a year, it will help telogen, which is the resting phase of hair follicles following catagen.

-- So, the consumption of foods that are rich in omega 3 will help to reactive hair growth
+- That being said, the consumption of foods that are rich in omega-3 will help promote hair health

-- Also, salmon is rich in vitamin B12 and iron, which also aid in hair growth
+- Additionally, salmon is rich in Vitamin B12 and iron, which also aid in hair health

-Chicken is a meat rich in animal protein, which is fundamental for the production of keratin, the substance that makes up 80% of our hair.
+Chicken is a meat rich in animal protein.
+Protein is fundamental for the production of keratin, the substance that 80% of your hair is made of.

-This type of dried fruit is rich in vitamin E, a nutrient that helps to activate the growth and strengthening of hair.
+This type of nut is rich in Vitamin E, a nutrient that helps to strengthen the hair.

-- Consuming 20 almonds a day is enough to provide 70% of your recommended daily value of this vitamin.
+- Consuming 20 almonds a day is enough to provide 70% of your recommended daily intake of this vitamin.

-And if that wasn’t enough, they are also rich in many substances that are great for you hair such as biotin, fatty acids, and B vitamins.
+And if that weren’t enough, they are also rich in many substances that are great for you hair, such as biotin, fatty acids, and B vitamins.

-Oysters aren’t just a delicacy, they are also great for our hair.
+Oysters aren’t just a delicacy, they are also great for your hair.

-They are a food rich in zinc which helps our hair grow faster and have more shine.
+They are a food rich in zinc which helps your hair grow better and with more shine.

 You only have to eat one oyster to get the recommended dose of this mineral.